-The ATS is pleased to recognize Lauren Kearney, MD as the recipient of the 2025 Ziskind Clinical Research Scholar Award
+The ATS is pleased to recognize Aristotle Leonhard, MD, MS as the recipient of the 2026 Ziskind Clinical Research Scholar Award

 The Ziskind Clinical Research Scholar Award is named in honor of Morton Ziskind, MD, a highly respected clinician and researcher from Tulane University who died in 1979.
 Dr. Ziskind, a long-time ATS member, was known for nurturing fellows and helping them become outstanding clinicians and clinical researchers.
 Learn more about the award.